NASCAR Chaos Index

 How the Chaos Index Works

 The Chaos Index scores every NASCAR Cup Series race on a 0-100 scale measuring unpredictability.
-Each score combines four equally-weighted components (0-25 points each), computed from our race results database covering 1949 through 2025.
+Each score combines four equally-weighted components (0-25 points each), computed from our race results database covering every season from 1949 to the present.

 0-25 Calm 26-50 Moderate 51-75 Chaotic 76-100 Wild